chasdev/config-files/dev_notes.md

 <Leader>h = Show all subclasses of class name under cursor as a quickfix list

+*Syntastic*
+The JavaScript checker is configured to be 'eslint' (which must be installed via npm)

+Errors are shown in the gutter, and can also be viewed in the 'locations list' (akin to the 'quick list', albeit slightly different).

+To open the locations list, use:  :Errors
+To close the locations list:      :lclose

+*Commentary*
+To comment out the current line:  gcc
+To comment out a selection:       gc

 References:
 * [Using Marks](http://vim.wikia.com/wiki/Using_marks)

 Commands:
 To remove highlights from current/last search: